According to the Oxford English Dictionary, collaboration is “the action of working with someone to produce or create something.”

 • The right team.
 One that is well experienced in the project type, used to working together, and that has delivered successful projects in the past can be trusted to go the distance to completion with a collaborative attitude.

 • Fiscal clarity.
-It’s critical to confirm at the outset of a project that that its scope, quality, and schedule can realistically be achieved within an established budget.
+It’s critical to confirm at the outset of a project that its scope, quality, and schedule can realistically be achieved within an established budget.
 What I call “Anderson’s Maxim”— “Most projects with poorly conceived budgets never fully recover”—is a guiding principle in construction.

 • A shared vision.
 All the participants in the project must precisely understand their scope and what is specifically required of them.
 Can the form of contract enhance (or enforce) collaboration in construction?
 An effective but ultimately limited tool, the contract is relevant to the extent that it is suitable for the type of project being procured, ensures the project team is familiar with the specific project type, and accurately allocates the risk factors appropriate for the project type.
 But in and of itself, a contract can neither inspire nor compel genuine collaboration.
 Does Integrated Project Delivery (IPD) solve the problems of construction?
-While it has merits, it, too, is not the be-all-end-all any more than CM-at-risk, design/build, or other forms of contract.
+While it has merits, it, too, is not the be-all-end-all any more than CM-at-risk, design/build, or other forms of contracts.
 Can engaging project neutrals and using partnering help?
 Yes, but only to a point—again, authentic collaboration defies formal negotiation.

 Still, no project can reach completion without some collaboration.
 Aspiring to the highest level of collaboration is good, but better still to have an appropriate budget, an alignment of the parties’ understanding of project scope and quality, and a clear-eyed vision of their respective roles.
 Failure to achieve this will result in an unsuccessful, litigious project where no parties will fulfill their goals.
 Collaboration in construction carries both risk and reward: The biggest risk is failure, either individual or collective.
 The greatest reward is success.